mek97/reoptimization-algorithms/CONTRIBUTING.rst

     of the same PR.
 Doc string is often sufficient.
 Make sure to follow the Sphinx compatible standards.

 -   Run tests locally before opening PR.
+Tests can be run via ``tox -e py37`` for python 3.7 env and similarly for 3.6 anf 3.8

--   Make sure the pull request works for Python 3.7.
+-   Make sure the pull request works for Python 3.6, 3.7 and 3.8.

 -   Adhere to guidelines for commit messages described in this `article <http://chris.beams.io/posts/git-commit/>`__.
     This makes the lives of those who come after you a lot easier.